heptarch/heptarch.github.io/drafts/demon.md

 Additional Dimension of Space</b> <br>

-Maxwell sought to explain mutual action of bodies at a distance by the hypothesis of an electromagnetic.
+Maxwell sought to explain mutual action of bodies at a distance by the hypothesis of an electromagnetic field.
 I will essay to develop a similar theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another at a distance, but by the supposition of an additional spatial dimension, leads to